Orrery

 European Kitchen Discipline in a British Context

 The kitchen at Orrery operates within the tradition of classical European cooking as practiced by London's serious French-influenced houses.
 This is a tradition with deep roots in the city: formal tasting and à la carte formats built around French technique, seasonal British sourcing, and a wine programme oriented toward classic European regions.
 It is the same tradition that shaped CORE by Clare Smyth and, in its earlier configuration, Dinner by Heston Blumenthal, though both of those have pushed the format in distinctly modern directions.
-Orrery's version is less revisionist — it draws on classical foundations without treating them as material for deconstruction.
+Orrery's version is less revisionist, it draws on classical foundations without treating them as material for deconstruction.

 That restraint places it in a smaller sub-cohort of London restaurants that have chosen sustained formal discipline over trend responsiveness.
-Internationally, the analogy would be something like Le Bernardin in New York City, where technical consistency over decades functions as its own form of statement.
+Internationally, the analogy would be something like Le Bernardin in New York City, where technical consistency functions as its own form of statement.
 In the UK context, the comparison points are places like Gidleigh Park in Chagford and Moor Hall in Aughton: regionally embedded, classically anchored, measuring themselves against a standard of consistency rather than novelty.

 The Sensory Sequence

 At this tier of London dining, the experience is structured well before the food arrives.
 The approach from Marylebone High Street establishes the tone: a high street address with village-scale foot traffic, without the doorman formality of Mayfair or the queue energy of Soho.
-Inside, the room's proportions , elongated, calm, with warm natural materials characteristic of the stable conversion , set a sensory baseline that is closer to a serious Parisian brasserie than a contemporary open-kitchen London restaurant.
+Inside, the room's proportions, elongated, calm, with warm natural materials characteristic of the stable conversion, set a sensory baseline that is closer to a serious Parisian brasserie than a contemporary open-kitchen London restaurant.
 The light changes character across the day, making lunch service feel notably different from dinner: brighter, less enclosed, the street noise from Marylebone High Street present but not intrusive.

 For UK comparisons in terms of culinary ambition and format, L'Enclume in Cartmel, The Fat Duck in Bray, and Hand and Flowers in Marlow each represent distinct positions within the same broad tier.
 Orrery's distinction within that field is urban embeddedness: it operates at this level from a neighbourhood high street rather than a rural or semi-rural setting, which changes the cadence of how it functions and who it serves.